stolostron/cluster-backup-operator/config/samples/policy/README.md

 You create the configmap on the hub, the same hub where the policies will be installed.

-These configmap sets configuration options for the backup storage location and for the backup schedule backing up applications, and restore resource when restoring applications.
+The configmap sets configuration options for the backup storage location, for the backup schedule backing up applications, and for the restore resource used to restore applications backups.

-Make sure you <b>update all settings with valid values</b> before applying the resource to the hub.
+Make sure you <b>update all settings with valid values</b> before applying the `hdr-app-configmap` resource on the hub.

-### Install policy
+### Apply the Install policy

 Create the `oadp-hdr-app-install` :